 1 | Side-striped palm pitviper |

 A Panamanian snake belonging to the same family as the eyelash viper.
 Bothriechis lateralis is a venomous snake which reaches 95cm, and inhabits forests ranging from from 850-2100 metres above sea level.
-They love areas of dense vegetation, which are easy to get lost in with their bright green scales.
+They love areas of dense vegetation, which they easily blend into using their bright green scales.
+This species is found in western Panama, but also a swathe of Costa Rica and small areas of Nicaragua.

 This snake rarely attacks people just for the fun of it, preferring to rely on their incredible camouflage.
 The one thing you mustn’t do is touch them, as this triggers an instant savage response.
 Bothriechis lateralis is fairly flexible, and can cope with some human habitats, particularly coffee plantations and rural gardens.
 But protected rainforest zones are their heartlands, in which they can be extremely abundant.
 Younglings dine on dink frogs and brittle-belly frogs, while adults maintain the frogs, but add in reptile meals such as turnip-tailed geckos.

-Bothriechis lateralis venom is a mixed bag.
+The venom of Bothriechis lateralis is a mixed bag.
 At worst, it cases intense pain, swelling and spontaneous bleeding, being a mostly hemotoxic venom.
 Death would come via kidney failure or brain haemorrhage.
 But most bites from this Panamanian snake are moderate to mild, and many fail to inject venom at all.

 2 | Central American bushmaster |

-The fourth longest venomous snake in the world, with an all time record of 3.60 metres, and an average of 2.0m.
-This species controls Costa Rica, Panama and southern Nicaragua, and is the northerly relative of the slightly larger South American bushmaster (max 3.65 metres).
-Central American bushmasters are generally darker than their cousin, and have round pupils, with a black line extending backwards from the eyes.
+The fourth longest venomous snake in the world, with an all time record of 3.60 metres, and an average of 2.0 metres.
+This species is found in Panama, Costa Rica and extreme southern Nicaragua, and is the northerly relative of the slightly larger South American bushmaster (max 3.65 metres).
+Central American bushmasters are generally darker than their cousin, and have a thick black line extending backwards from each eye.

 Lachesis stenophrys largely hunts spiny rats (Proechymis family), and seeing as spiny rats love welfia fruits, bushmasters often lurk beneath welfia trees waiting to ambush them.
-Central American bushmasters stick to areas of extremely heavy rain, with 2000-4000mm annually.
+Central American bushmasters stick to areas of extremely heavy rain, usually those receiving 2000-4000mm annually.

 3 | Ringed tree boa |

 A tree-climbing snake which is naturally rare throughout its territory.
-The ringed tree boa has been witnessed a heart-pounding 40 metres above ground, one of the highest figures for any snake.
-This species belongs to the same Corallus family as the Amazon tree boa, and is particularly common along Caribbean coast.
+Ringed tree boas reach a maximum of 172.5cm, and have been witnessed a heart-pounding 40 metres above ground, one of the highest figures for any snake.
+This species belongs to the same Corallus family as the Amazon tree boa, and is particularly common along Panama’s Caribbean coast.

 Instead of open clearings or clumps of trees by playparks, Corallus annulatus is a real jungle snake, preferring forests untouched by mankind.
 Lowland rainforests are their absolute favourite, where they’re usually invisible due to climbing so high.
 Ringed tree boas are also nocturnal, and all this combines to make encounters few and far between.